Node Deployment Flow

 Blockdaemon is like AWS for crypto.
-I joined as the founding designer after Blockdaemon acquired my consultancy.
-The checkout was my first real product.
+I joined the Blockdaemon team as the founding designer after Blockdaemon acquired my consultancy, Gravy.

 Purchase metaphor at every step